egbuck/ormm/docs/source/index.rst

    model = scheduling(prob_class="rental")

 For more details on optional parameters and usage, see the :ref:`api_reference`.
-For more details on the problem descriptions, see the :ref:`problem_desc`.
+For more details on the MathProg problem descriptions, see the :ref:`math_prog`.

 Developer Environment
 ---------------------